-Hold a Meeting of the Board of Directors
+6. Hold a Meeting of the Board of Directors

 The initial makeup of your Nonprofit Corporation board of directors may or may not change at the first board meeting.
 What’s important to notice is that the first slate of directors is appointed, and then from there on they are elected.

+Officers may also serve on the board; they carry out day-to-day business of the corporation and sometimes receive salaries.
 Depending on its structure, a nonprofit may or may not have formal members with voting rights.
 If your nonprofit doesn’t create a formal membership structure, the only people who participate in the management of the nonprofit operations are the directors and officers.

 After the meeting is completed, minutes of the meeting should be created and filed in your corporate records book.

-Acquire Licenses or Permits
+7. Acquire Licenses or Permits